ecsyjs/ecsy/site/docs/manual/Architecture.md

 ![Wolves and dragons example](https://ecsy.io/docs/manual/images/dragons.svg)

+## Debug mode
+ECSY will output some debug messages when in development mode.
+Development mode is active depending on the environment you are running ECSY in.

+In CommonJS environments it is controlled by the value of the `NODE_ENV` environment variable.
+This means Webpack and similar tools can change the value for development and production builds.
+This ensures you get helpful messages during development and a smaller bundle size in production.

+When using the UMD or ES Module builds then the unminified builds will have development mode on and the minified builds will have it turned off.

 ## World
 By default your application should have at least one `world`.
 A world is basically a container for `entities`, `components` and `systems`.
 Even so, you can have multiple worlds running at the same time and enable or disable them as you need.
 [API Reference](/api/classes/world).